 FACT: Almost all e-cigarettes contain nicotine—including many that claim they are nicotine-free.

 A 2014 study showed wide-ranging nicotine levels in e-cigarettes and inconsistencies between listed and actual nicotine levels in these products.
 Nicotine is an addictive substance that can have negative health impacts, including on adolescent brain development.
 The more nicotine a person uses, the greater the potential for addiction.

 FACT: The FDA hasn't found any e-cigarette to be safe and effective in helping smokers quit.

 Instead of quitting, many e-cigarette users are continuing to use e-cigarettes while still using conventional cigarettes.
 In 2015, 59 percent of the people who recently used e-cigarettes also currently smoked conventional cigarettes.
 The U.S. Surgeon General has found that even smoking a few cigarettes a day is dangerous to your health.

 When smokers are ready to quit, they should talk with their doctors about using one of the seven FDA-approved medications proven to be safe and effective in helping smokers quit.
 They can also contact the American Lung Association to find a program that is right for them.

 MYTH: E-cigarettes aren't marketed to kids.

-FACT: E-cigarette use among middle and high school students tripled from 2011 to 2013.
+FACT: E-cigarette use among middle and high school students more than tripled from 2013 to 2015.

 With aggressive industry tactics such as cartoon characters and candy flavors including bubble gum, fruit loops, chocolate and strawberry, it's no surprise studies show a dramatic increase in kids using e-cigarettes.
 For the first time ever, teens are smoking e-cigarettes more than traditional cigarettes.